-The commercial aerospace, mining and construction equipment and other diversified industrial industries to which we sell our products are, to varying degrees, cyclical and tend to decline in response to overall declines in industrial production.
+The commercial aerospace, mining and construction equipment and other diversified industrial industrial industries to which we sell our products are, to varying degrees, cyclical and tend to decline in response to overall declines in industrial production.
 Margins in those industries are highly sensitive to demand cycles, and our customers in those industries historically have tended to delay large capital projects, including expensive maintenance and upgrades, during economic downturns.
 As a result, our business is also cyclical, and the demand for our products by these customers depends, in part, on overall levels of industrial production, general economic conditions and business confidence levels.
-Downward economic cycles have affected our customers and reduced sales of our products resulting in reductions in our revenues and net earnings.
+Downward economic cycles could affect our customers and reduce sales of our products resulting in reductions in our revenues and net earnings.
 Any future material weakness in demand in any of these industries could materially reduce our revenues and profitability.

-In addition, many of our customers have historically experienced periodic downturns, which often have had a negative effect on demand for our products.
-For example, the severe downturn in 2001 in the aerospace industry resulted in deferrals or cancellations in aircraft orders, which reduced the volume and price of orders placed for products used to manufacture commercial aircraft, including our bearings and other individual parts and components we manufacture.
+Many of our customers have historically experienced periodic downturns, which often have had a negative effect on demand for our products.
 Previous industry downturns have negatively affected, and future industry downturns will negatively affect, our net sales, gross margin and net income.